cessda/cessda.cmv.documentation/api.md

 {
   // Create the validator factory and the validation service CessdaMetadataValidatorFactory factory = new CessdaMetadataValidatorFactory();
-  ValidationService validationService = factory.newValidationService();

-  // Load the validation profile; this can be a file, URI or a InputStream Resource profile = Resource.newResource(new File("path/to/cmv-profile.xml"));
+  // Load the validation profile; this can be a file, URI or a InputStream Profile profile = factory.newProfile(new File("path/to/cmv-profile.xml"));

   // Load the document to validate
-  Resource documentToValidate = Resource.newResource(new File("path/to/ddi-document-to-validate.xml"));
+  Document documentToValidate = factory.newDocument(new File("path/to/ddi-document-to-validate.xml"));

   // Run the validation.
-  ValidationReport validationReport = validationService.validate(documentToValidate, profile, ValidationGateName.BASIC);
+  ValidationReport validationReport = factory.validate(documentToValidate, profile, ValidationGateName.BASIC);

   // The validation report can now be inspected.
 A document is valid if no constraint violations are present.
   List<ConstraintViolation> constraintViolations = validationReport.getConstraintViolations();